nancyDoss/StarBucks_CapStone/README.md

 ```

 ### Data Blog
-The link will take you to the data blog, that is written for technical audience, that has the detailed
-analysis with the visualisation explain.
+The link will take you to the [data blog](https://nancydoss.medium.com/these-are-the-skills-you-need-to-learn-to-be-a-successful-data-scientist-be5198ecc0b1), that is written for technical audience, It has the detailed analysis with the visualisation and the Machine learning explained.

 ### File Descriptions